tyler-jurczyk-2020/cuda_gpu/lab8/README.md

 Before starting this lab, make sure that:

-* You have reviewed lectures on parallel scan and histogramming
+* You have reviewed lectures on Sparse Matrix Multiplication.
+* You have completed Lab7.

 ## Instruction